ethan-stone/obsidian-vault-knowledge-base/Projects/On It Chef/Product Overview.md

 		- [ ] May need to hold off on this.
 This is a ton of effort.
 	- [ ] Ability to "finalize" a chat into a recipe.
 	- [ ] Be able to start a chat from an existing recipe.
 Either one of your own or a public recipe.
+	- [ ] Be able to give feedback to recipes to improve the product.
 - [ ] Recipes can be public or private.
 	- [ ] Basic status of recipes being public or private.
 	- [ ] Like a recipe.